 A Gram and a Half of Omega-3 and Omega-6 Fatty Acids

-The Missing Link Hip & Joint Supplement contains over 1.45 gram of Omega-3 and Omega-6 fatty acids.
+The Missing Link Hip & Joint Supplement contains over 1.45 grams of Omega-3 and Omega-6 fatty acids.
 Also called, linoleic and linolenic acids, these are fats our body cannot produce so they must be provided through our diet.
-We call them Essential Fatty Acids, or EFAs.
+We call them Essential Fatty Acids or EFAs.

 Having enough linoleic and linolenic acids as well as having them in a good ratio (more Omega-3) is beneficial to dogs on various levels:

 - healthier and shinier skin and coat with reduction of itch and irritations